KWeatherwalks/KWeatherwalks.github.io/aboutme.md

 #### Things I enjoy

-I'm an avid user of both Todoist and Notion to organize my work.
-I spend 15 minutes every morning learning German and French on Duolingo.
+- Organizing my work with Todoist and Notion so I can GTD.
+- Learning German, French, Spanish, and Korean on Duolingo by practicing for 15 minutes every day.
-I enjoy walking and hiking with my fiancee around the parks in Newark while catching Pokemon in Pokemon Go.
+- Walking and hiking with my fiancée around the parks in Newark while catching Pokémon in Pokémon Go.
-I like to use [Elevate](https://elevateapp.com/) every day to improve my reading, writing, and editing skills.
+- Improving my writing, editing, and reading skills with [Elevate](https://elevateapp.com/).
-I love to cook.
-It's an activity that blends scientific thinking and artistic creation in a delightful way.
+- Cooking — it's an activity that blends scientific thinking and artistic creation in a delightful way.
-I like watching Jeopardy! and SNL, filling in crossword puzzles during the commercial breaks.
+- Watching *Jeopardy!* and *SNL*, filling in crossword puzzles during the commercial breaks.

+---

+#### Currently Reading

+{% include goodreads-currently-reading.html %}

+#### Recent Reads

+{% include goodreads-recent-reads.html %}

+#### Favorite Quotes

+{% include goodreads-quotes.html %}